 This program is designed for degree-seeking or non-degree seeking students who have completed a bachelor’s degree from an accredited institution.
-The program is only available to international students enrolled in a concurrent grad program.
+The program is also available to international students enrolled in a concurrent grad program at the University of Minnesota.
 Students must complete at least 12 credits of the following coursework:

-One course (minimum 3 credits) selected with the approval of certificate program director William Bart.
+Students will take one elective course (minimum 3 credits.
 Examples include coursework in learning and cognition, social psychology of education, measurement, or coursework in another discipline such as curriculum and instruction, educational administration, child development, or psychology.
+Selected with the approval of certificate program director William Bart.

 Note: For course descriptions and schedules, refer to the University of Minnesota Class Schedule.